deennoo/RFLink-update/README.md

 You can use this website to generate a crontab http://crontab-generator.org/

 # Extra variables
-you need need to install pip https://pip.pypa.io/en/stable/installing/
+you need to install pip https://pip.pypa.io/en/stable/installing/

 * If you want to have pushbullet notification